ppau/ppau-graphics/README.md

 ## Multi-page documents

-SVG doesn't support multi-page documents, but it is now possible to collate SVGs into a PDF.
+SVG doesn't support multi-page documents, but it is now possible to collate SVGs into a PDF (this is why `pdfunite` is needed).

+This is done by a file naming convention: `foo/bar_p1.svg`, `foo/bar_p2.svg`, `foo/bar_p3.svg` will all be collated as `foo/bar.pdf`.
+Numbers are handled correctly (`11` comes after `2`) and missing pages are simply skipped.

+The exact format used is the regex `(.*)(_[pP])(\d+)(-\w*)?$` where the first group is the name, the second group marks a page number, the third group is the digits of the page number, and the fourth group is an optional variant descriptor, e.g. "light" or "dark".
+Any file extension is stripped before the regex is matched.
+You may pass in a different regex with `--collate-fmt` but the groups will of course be interpreted the same way, so the only change advised is to group 2.

-## WSGI
+## WSGI and servers

 There's a semi-experimental WSGI implementation in the subdirectory of that name.

 Running `create_index.py` will generate you an `index.html` (which expects to be in the project root).
-It will also generate preview JPEGs which are much smaller than the PNGs.
+It will also generate preview JPEGs which are much smaller than the PNGs, using ImageMagick's `convert`.

+`update.sh` is designed to be run automatically on machines that don't edit the repository, e.g. with `cron`.
+It will perform a `git pull`, remove any deleted artwork's renders, render new/changed artwork and create `index.html`.
+It takes two arguments: the "site root" (e.g. `https://example.com/ppau-graphics`) and optionally, the path to a log file.

 # License